 Sessegnon can play all across the backline and could be a good backup for the foreseeable future.

-Stansfield and O’Neill are probably best left in the U23’s for now, or maybe with a loan to League Two for experience and minutes.
+For now, Stansfield and O’Neill are probably best left in the U23s, or maybe with a loan to League Two for experience and minutes.
 Especially Stansfield looks exciting, and he can be a great goalscorer in the future at the top level.

 All of them could make an excellent base for an academy challenge.